The Gummy Gap: What 'Organic' Actually Means in Manufacturing

 Creating a gummy is one thing.
 Creating one that stays perfect for two years on a shelf is another.
 Organic ingredients love to break the rules of stability.

-1. Heat is the Enemy: Delicate organic colors from turmeric or beet, and sensitive actives, can degrade in the cooking process.
+1. Heat is the Enemy: Delicate organic colors from turmeric or beet, and sensitive actives, degrade in the cooking process.
 We have to lower temperatures or add ingredients later, which introduces new risks.

 3. Light Steals the Beauty: That vibrant color from fruit and vegetable juices?
 It’s prone to fading.
-The gummy that starts a brilliant berry might be a dull shadow of itself a year later, a constant battle for our quality control team.
+The gummy that starts a brilliant berry might be a dull shadow of itself a year later — a constant battle for our quality control team.

 Beyond the Seal: The Certification Grind